Healthy Food, Healthy Lives

 A core strategy for improving health and food security is developing and implementing local food systems plans that reflect regional and local circumstances, strengths, and deficits.

-Under this grant, the Food Bank of the Southern Tier will work with partner agencies and residents most affected by food insecurity to increase community engagement and ownership.
-It will establish a working structure for the Broome County Food Council, which has been newly formed to address critical food access issues for residents.
-Food Bank of the Southern Tier will also work to expand resident participation in federal nutrition programs, such as SNAP and WIC, and child nutrition programs.
-Finally, relationships will be established with local elected officials to educate and engage them on local food planning issues and opportunities to increase food security in the region.
+Under this grant, the Food Bank of the Southern Tier worked with partner agencies and residents most affected by food insecurity to increase community engagement and ownership.
+It established a working structure for the Broome County Food Council, which had been newly formed to address critical food access issues for residents.
+Food Bank of the Southern Tier also worked to expand resident participation in federal nutrition programs, such as SNAP and WIC, and child nutrition programs.
+Finally, relationships were established with local elected officials to educate and engage them on local food planning issues and opportunities to increase food security in the region.

-NYHealth is also supporting complementary food planning initiatives with Adirondack Health Institute, Bedford Stuyvesant Restoration Corporation, Equity Advocates, Good Food Buffalo Coalition, Common Ground Health, and Newburgh Urban Farm and Food Initiative.
+NYHealth also supported complementary food planning initiatives with Adirondack Health Institute, Bedford Stuyvesant Restoration Corporation, Equity Advocates, Good Food Buffalo Coalition, Common Ground Health, and Newburgh Urban Farm and Food Initiative.